Key Takeaways

 A time audit is most useful when it leads to one or two specific, small changes — not a wholesale life overhaul.
 The research on behaviour change is clear: trying to change everything at once leads to changing nothing.

-Look for your highest-leverage categories — the ones where you're spending more time than you'd consciously choose, and where a small reduction would free up meaningful hours.
-For most people, that's screen time (social media and TV) and commuting.
+Look for the categories where the gap is widest — the ones where you're spending far more time than you'd consciously choose, and where trimming a little frees up real hours.
+For most people that's screen time, social media and TV, and commuting.

 Then pick one thing.
 Reduce it by 30 minutes a day.
 Track what you do with that time.
 And revisit your audit in 30 days.